 The activist is demanding enactment of Jan Lokpal Bill as the legislation proposed by the Government was not adequate and lacked teeth.
 He has maintained that a joint committee, comprising representatives of the Government and civil society, should be set up to firm up the bill.

-The Government has already set up a sub-group of four ministers within the Group of Ministers on anti-corruption to take on board the suggest
+The Government has already set up a sub-group of four ministers within the Group of Ministers on anti-corruption to take on board the suggestions of civil society.

 CLICK HERE